GordonGustafson/llm-inference/README.md

 Vectorized loads with `float4` made the code notably more complex, but delivered very little in terms of performance gains.
 In my next CUDA kernel I'll leave vectorized loads and stores as the last optimization.

+Prefer storing data in registers to shared memory when possible.

 Future Work